 Remote Access To The Filesystem

-Users can access their home directory through ssh gateway using scp or through the CS VPN using the smb or cifs protocol.
+Users can access their home directory through the ssh gateway using scp or through the CS VPN using the SMB protocol.
 See the Remote filesystem access page.

 All users are given personal directories in